BryanShubo/Oracle-PLSQL/OracleCoach_SQL.md

-###1. schema is a logical collection of objects that belong to a user.
+###1.
+Schema is a logical collection of objects that belong to a user.

 ###2.
 Structured Query Language SQL: RDBMS relational database management system